Ro-Cab/Active-Directory-Lab/README.md

 Logged back in as newly created Admin user from prev step.
 Opened Active Directory Users and Computers.
 Created a new Organizational Unit called “MyAdmins.”
-Inside it, created a user (for example, a-rcabral) and set its password to Password123!.
+Inside it, created a user (a-rcabral) and set its password to Password123!.
 Added this user to the Domain Admins group.
 Logged out of the Administrator account and log back in using your new domain admin credentials.